 What to do if your car has been stolen

 Dealing with car theft can be overwhelming and disorienting.
-Still, there is a simple protocol you can follow to get you through this terrible situation.
+Bankrate compiled a few simple steps to help you through the situation, though your specific situation may necessitate additional steps.

 File a police report

-Once you get ahold of the police, you will need to file a police report.
-This report will include basic details about your car, such as make, model and color.
+First, you will likely want to contact the police as soon as you notice your vehicle’s absence.
+This will allow you to file a police report.
+The police report will include basic details about your car, such as make, model and color.
 You will also be asked some questions about where you left the vehicle, whether it was locked and other specifics to help with the case.

 File a claim

-After filing your police report, it is time to contact your insurance agent.
-Inform the agent that your vehicle has been stolen, that you have filed a police report and that you would like to file a claim now.
+After filing your police report, you may be advised to contact your insurance agent.
+Inform the agent that your vehicle has been stolen, that you have filed a police report and ask about steps or information required to begin the claim filing process.
 The agent will likely ask for a copy of the police report before moving forward.
-Answer any of the agents questions and submit the claim.
+Answer any of the agent’s questions and submit the claim.

 Wait on the outcome

-All that’s left now is to wait for the insurance company and the police to do their work.
-If you have comprehensive coverage, you should see an insurance payout for the theft of your car.
+Typically at this point, you will have to wait for the insurance company and the police to do their work.
+If you have comprehensive coverage, you will likely receive an insurance payout for the theft of your car.
 Alternatively, you might see the return of your vehicle if the police can locate it.

 Are stolen items in the car covered?